 Never Skip Breakfast

 All meals are important, but is the one that sets your entire day up for success.
 If you skip, you’re left feeling hungry, tired, and might over-eat due to have serious cravings later on.
 But studies have shown eating a protein-packed first meal will help your body run smoothly all day long.

 Say Goodbye to Your Bad Habits

 Whether you’re drinking too much or smoking, it’s time to stop.
 Those bad habits are only setting you back in terms of your health, and the longer they go on the more detrimental they are to your well-being.
 Luckily, it’s never too late to quit—and you’ll feel great once you do.
-And if the men in your life are smokers, it may be helpful to remind him that tobacco is terrible for the part of his body he’s most protective of.

 Keep Your Gut Happy

 When you keep the tiny bacteria living in your gut happy, you’ll be happy too.
 Angry tummy bacteria has not only been linked to mental health issues like anxiety and depression, but it’s also been tied to health problems like colon cancer, says the Mayo Clinic.
 To keep everything in check, grab some fermented foods, become BFFs with probiotics, and exercise regularly.

 When you volunteer, you aren’t just benefiting benefiting others—you’re benefiting your own health, too.
 Studies have shown spending time doing something good for the world can increase your psychological well-being in a big way, even helping you live longer and be less likely to die from all-cause mortality.
 Plus, knowing you’re making a difference is a total mood-booster.